-(p) Interest bearing liabilities
+(o) Interest bearing liabilities

 Fixed rate loans are initially recognised at fair value, net of transaction costs incurred.
 Floating rate loans are initially recognised at cost, net of transaction costs incurred.
 Fixed and floating rate loans are subsequently measured at amortised cost.
-Any difference between the proceeds (net of transaction costs) and the redemption amount is recognised in the statement of comprehensive income over the period of the liability using the effective interest method.
+Any difference between the proceeds (net of transaction costs) and the redemption amount is recognised in the statement of profit or loss and other comprehensive income over the period of the liability using the effective interest method.

-(q) Borrowing costs
+(p) Borrowing costs